ericwastaken/json-logs-to-adx/README.md

-# ADX JSON Logs Ingestor
+# JSON Logs to ADX Ingester

-This repository contains a lightweight setup to run Python scripts that ingest JSON data into Azure Data Explorer (ADX).
-It also includes Docker tooling to keep a ready-to-run container alive while you execute scripts via docker compose exec, plus convenience wrappers (x-*.sh) for common tasks.
+This repository contains a lightweight setup to ingest JSON logs into Azure Data Explorer (ADX) using Python scripts.
+It also includes a Docker Compose setup to execute the scripts fully from inside a container.

-Important: The README documents both native (Python venv) usage and Docker-based usage, and calls out all available x-*.sh wrappers.
+Important: The README documents both native (Python venv) usage and Docker-based usage.

+**In a rush?** Jump to [Ingestion Patterns](#ingestion-patterns).

 ## What’s here

 - Dockerfile based on `ericwastakenondocker/network-multitool` that pre-installs Python deps from `scripts/requirements.txt`.
 - docker-compose.yml that mounts `./scripts` into the container at `/scripts` and exposes a tiny HTTP server (from the base image) to keep the container running.
 - Python scripts under `./scripts` (e.g., `ingest_inline.py`) that talk to ADX.
+Scripts can be run natively or via Docker.
-- Convenience shell wrappers in the repo root (`x-*.sh`) for common Docker workflows.
+- Convenience shell wrappers (`x-*.sh`) for common Docker workflows.

-## Script wrappers (x-*.sh)
+### Script wrappers

 These wrappers simplify common docker compose operations.
 - Service name in compose: `adx-ingester`
 - Container name: `adx-ingester`